jinghuazhao/software-notes/DEPICT/README.md

 ```
 where the package is unpacked into the DEPICT/ directory containing the data/ subdirectory.
 We also note down current working directory with `CWD`.

-* The source package from GitHub, adding `ld0.5_collection_1000genomespilot_depict_150429.txt.gz`, has more features such as cutoff_type to be p-values in network analysis,
+* The source package from GitHub with `ld0.5_collection_1000genomespilot_depict_150429.txt.gz` has more features such as cutoff_type to be p-values in network analysis; the code
 ```{bash}
 git clone https://github.com/perslab/depict
 cd depict